 Keep in mind that the larger a company’s database of people’s DNA is, the more accurate their test results will be.
 This is because the algorithms used in genetic sequencing are able to build more accurate ethnicity estimates when they have more data sets to cycle through.

-If you want to take your genealogical research to the next level, DNA Ancestry offers a $19.99/month service in which you can gain access to their extensive genealogical records database of over 11 billion records used to create millions of family trees based on details such as marriage and death certificates, military records, and immigration dates.
+If you want to take your genealogical research to the next level, DNA Ancestry offers a $19.99/month service in which you can gain access to their extensive genealogical records database of over 11 billion records used to create millions of family matching based on details such as marriage and death certificates, military records, and immigration dates.
 This will allow you to get a better idea of exactly what the history of your ancestors was like even thousands of years ago.

 23andMe vs. Ancestry DNA: Tests Offered Review